sunraylab/timeslice/README.md

 ## Changelog

-- v2.4.0:
+- v2.4.x:
-  - new features TimeSlice.Query and ParseFromToQuery()
+  - new features TimeSlice.Query() and ParseFromToQuery()
+  - new feature TimeSlice.IsOverlapping()
-  - bug fix on GetTimeFormet
+  - bug fix on GetTimeFormat

 - v2.3.1:
   - new feature TimeSlice.BoundIn()